Breaking the Metric Voting Distortion Barrier: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Ashish Goel, Anupam Gupta, Kamesh Munagala, Aviad Rubinstein, and Michael Zhang for insightful discussions.
+The authors would like to thank Ashish Goel, Anupam Gupta, Kamesh Munagala, Aviad Rubinstein, and Michael Zhang for insightful discussions, and the anonymous reviewers for their helpful comments and suggestions.

 Moses Charikar is supported by a Simons Investigator Award.
 Prasanna Ramakrishnan is supported by Moses Charikar's Simons Investigator Award and Li-Yang Tan's NSF awards 1942123, 2211237, and 2224246.
 Kangning Wang is supported by Aviad Rubinstein's NSF award CCF-2112824.
 Hongxun Wu is supported by ONR grant N00014-18-1-2562.
-Part of this work was done while Kangning Wang was at the Simons Institute for the Theory of Computing, UC Berkeley. }
+This work was done while Kangning Wang was at Stanford University and the Simons Institute for the Theory of Computing, UC Berkeley. }